Portion/Yield:Makes approximately 15 - 20 bread sticks

 Let the dough prove for approximately 40 -45 minutes until doubled in size.

-Gently turn the dough out onto a lightly floured work surface, use your fingertips to spread the dough, be gentle do not bash the dough as you have worked very hard to work air into the dough.
-Once the dough is spread into a rectangle, fold the one side over towards the middle followed by the other side.
-This reinforces the spine or back bone of the dough.
+Gently turn the dough out onto a lightly floured work surface use your fingertips to spread the dough, be gentle do not bash the dough as you have worked very hard to work air into the dough.
+Once the dough is spread into a rectangle fold the one side over towards the middle followed by the other side.
+This reinforce the spine or back bone of the dough.

 Place each stick on a floured tray.
 Place the tray in the preheated oven and bake the bread sticks for 15 – 20 minutes.

 Place the bread sticks on a cooling rack to cool completely.